beejjorgensen/bgc/src/bgc_part_0400_pointers.md

 ## Pointer Types {#pttypes}

-So... this is all well and good.
+[i[Pointer types](]So... this is all well and good.
 You can now successfully take the address of a variable and print it on the screen.
 There's a little something for the ol' resume, right?
 Here's where you grab me by the scruff of the neck and ask politely what the frick pointers are good for.

 Excellent question, and we'll get to that right after these messages from our sponsor.